 White is all smiles at the 1966 Emmy Awards.
 She shares a table with her first husband, Allen Ludden, the host of the game show Password.
 She met him while appearing as a celebrity guest on the show, and they married in 1963 when she was age 41.
 Sadly, Ludden would pass away in 1981.

 White prepares to host the 1969 Macy’s Thanksgiving Day Parade, with her co-host, actor Lorne Greene, in this pre-broadcast promotional photo.
 Super-creepy cat balloon behind them notwithstanding, this photo is a charming slice of Americana.
 Here are some more vintage photos from the Macy’s Parade.

 Betty White, age 53, poses triumphantly with her brand-new Emmy Award at the 1975 ceremony.
 She’d been nominated for the award before, in 1951, but this was her first win.
 She won for her recurring guest stint on The Mary Tyler Moore Show.
 Learn some fun facts even TV buffs might not know about the Emmy Awards.

 The gang’s all here

 Betty White’s most famous role of her entire career might still be Rose Nyland from The Golden Girls, the classic sitcom celebrating female friendship that ran from 1985 to 1992.
 Here, White along with her cast-mates Rue McClanahan, Bea Arthur, and Estelle Getty, pose for a promotional photo for the show.
-See which iconic line from Golden Girls made our list of best unforgettable TV and movie quotes.
+See which iconic line from Golden Girls made our list of best unforgettable TV quotes.

 A pair of pioneers